benchmark-solutions/methadone/README.markdown

-# Methadone.js #
+# Annotated.js #
-Dependency Management for Javascript
+Metalanguage in Javscript